360macky/platkey/README.md

   <a href="https://github.com/360macky/platzikey/stargazers"><img src="https://img.shields.io/github/stars/360macky/platzikey?label=Star%20this%20repository%21&style=social" /></a><br />
 </p>

+## 🚀 Features

+### ⌨ PlatziKey Shortcuts

+Select exam options faster with your own keyboard.
+Use letters, and numbers!

+### 🖌 PlatziKey Greenboard

+Open a fully integrated _whiteboard_ in your exam to be able to draw, do calculations or whatever you want.

+### 🧐 PlatziKey Zen Mode

+A new design that reduces the number of buttons and visual elements in the exam.

+### 💻 PlatziKey SSH Mode

+A terminal-style design to solve exams as if you were installing a package.

 ## 🏛️ History

 This browser extension was made with the motive of **accelerating the speed of exam taking** in Platzi inspired by the way in which Typeform structures the shortcuts of its forms.